catchpoint/WebPageTest.slack/README.md

 4. After you hit "Submit", the WebPageTest application will first post a message letting you know the test has been submitted.
 Once the test is complete, the WebPageTest app will add another message with a thumbnail of the waterfall and a link to the full WebPageTest results.

 <img width="669" alt="Screen Shot 2021-06-03 at 10 30 17 AM" src="https://user-images.githubusercontent.com/66536/120671728-498b5900-c457-11eb-93f7-a04e7632c81d.png">

+5. To update the Webpagetest API key use `/update [API key]` slash command.

 ## Optional: Use ngrok to make the server publicly accessible
 By default, the Node server runs on port 5000 on localhost.
 You can use ngrok to make the server accessible to the Slack servers if your Node server is not already publicly accessible.